 Optimal results for maintaining healthy skin and delaying ageing require 4 x Forever Young treatments per year.
 Treatments are generally well tolerated with no expected downtime and minimal risk of an adverse event.

-As we are skin obsessed and always searching for the most effective, safe and results driven treatment options you can imagine our excitement when we found new research into the use of antioxidant infusions and the benefits it has been combined with BBL treatments.
+As we are skin obsessed and always searching for the most effective, safe and results driven treatment options you can imagine our excitement when we found new research into the use of antioxidant infusions and the benefits this has when combined with BBL treatments.

-Newer research has focused on efforts to delivery clinical improvements focusing on using multiple modalities to achieve these goals.
+Recently, there has been a lot of focus and research around ultilising multiple modalities to achieve skin goals.
 There has been a recent focus on the use of topical antioxidants in skin health.
 This treatment method is utilised in our popular Hydrafacial treatment where antioxidants are infused into the skin following the exfoliation and extraction phase.

 By stacking BBL treatments with the incredible Hydrafacial, we are combining the power of broad band light therapy with an intense infusion of potent antioxidants, including Vitamin A, Vitamin E, White Tea Extract, Horse Chestnut Seed Extract, and Rosemary Extract.

 We suggest a course of 6 initial treatments consisting of 3 BBL photorejuvenation treatments and 6 Hydrafacial treatments over the course of 3 months.
 For example on your first treatment you will have the Hydrafacial followed by the BBL treatment, then two weeks later a Hydrafacial treatment on its own.
 This is then repeated every 2 weeks.

 HOW MANY TREATMENTS WILL I NEED?